theoh-io/Perception-Pipeline/python/ReadMe.md

     python3 client.py --options

 ### Options
+`-s <input video source>` by default loomo stream but can also be used by passing a recorded video (to compare trackers for example)

 `-i <ip-address Loomo>` used by socket to communicate with Loomo.

 `-c <checkpoints>` path to the weights of the tracker. if no path is provided then no tracker is used.